Northeastern student from Iran removed from US before court hearing - The Boston Globe

 “There seems to be some history of CBP ignoring district court orders, which should concern the court,” Doyle said during the hearing.
 She asked that Dehghani Hossein Abadi be returned to the United States, but the judge said there was little he could do to compel immigration officials now that the student was gone.

 Dehghani Hossein Abadi is one of at least three Iranian students barred from attending Boston-area schools since September.
 One of the students hoped to attend Harvard, and another was in the middle of earning an advanced degree at Northeastern.
-Additional Iranian students had planned to study at schools in other states but were also turned away at Logan, according to media reports.
+Nationwide, at least 11 Iranian students have been turned away since August at airports across the country despite having valid visas, according to the New York Times.

 It was not immediately clear why the Dehghani Hossein Abadi was sent away after the emergency order was issued.
 According to his attorneys, Burroughs issued her order at 9:27 p.m.
 Monday, and the Air France flight carrying Dehghani Hossein Abadi to Paris took off soon after 10 p.m.
 He was not able to speak with his lawyers before he left the country.

-Note: CORRECTION: This story has been updated to correct a quotation from Judge Richard Stearns.